-If I choose not to show context, say it’s a messy house or an unideal location, I take a 50mm lens off and put on my 70mm-200mm on.
+If I choose not to show context, say it’s a messy house or an unideal location, I take a 50mm lens off and put on my 70mm-200mm.
 I shoot at 70mm-200mm as much as I can to remove the scene.
 I don’t do it by cropping very tight on the face.
-If you are going to shoot with a 70mm-200mm lens, back up and let the photo breath.
+If you are going to shoot with a 70mm-200mm lens, back up and let the photo breathe.

-What gear do you suggest to bring along to a shoot?
+What gear do you suggest bringing along to a shoot?

 Which MagMod product do you suggest?